-A faulty gas cap is as you know the second most common cause of a mower stalling after thirty minutes.
+A faulty gas cap is, as you know, the second most common cause of a mower stalling after thirty minutes.
 I’m covering it first because the gas cap is really easy and fast to check.
-All mower gas caps are vented, basically means the mower gas tank must allow air to enter the tank to replace the fuel that leaves.
-If the tank is sealed the fuel becomes air locked and the mower stalls.
+All mower gas caps are vented, which basically means the mower gas tank must allow air to enter the tank to replace the fuel that leaves.
+If the tank is sealed, the fuel becomes air locked, and the mower stalls.

 Work the mower in the usual way until it stalls, then go ahead and follow these steps:

 - Wait one minute

 If the mower starts and runs as normal, then your gas cap is faulty, go ahead and replace it.
 If, on the other hand, the mower still won’t start, you’ll need to check the mower for spark.
 Checking spark isn’t difficult, and it’s all covered below.